AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 ### Short-cut

 > If you want to include the key code pieces for Stata that are needed to comply with Steps 1-3, you can use  [this code fragment](https://gist.github.com/larsvilhuber/d8b643a408d425ef2a80385b6377870d).
+Note that you do not HAVE to use this specific code, if your code already has equivalent features!

 ### Step 1: Main file